vanderschaarlab/temporai/CONTRIBUTING.md

    Please make sure to see the validation messages from [pre-commit] and fix any eventual issues.
-   This should automatically use [flake8]/[black] to check/fix the code style in a way that is compatible with the project.
+   This should, among other things, automatically use [flake8]/[black] to check/fix the code style in a way that is compatible with the project.
+   See also the full list of the configured [pre-commit hooks].

    **Don't forget to add unit tests and documentation in case your contribution adds an additional feature and is not just a bugfix.**